 The beach is littered with semiprecious moonstones.
 At sunset, the stones reflect back the sunlight in vivid colorful displays.
 You’ll see people walking along the beach and collecting the stones for their beauty (or to help their psychic aura…it is California after all).

-Dine on Olallieberry Pie
+Dine on olallieberry pie

 There are times when this town seems like Linn-ville.
 There’s Linn’s Restaurant, the Linn’s Farmstore, the Linn’s Easy As Pie Café and the list goes on.
 Linn’s is Cambria, California.
-We’d heard a great deal of fuss about the Olallieberry pie at Linn’s, so we needed to check it out.
+We’d heard a great deal of fuss about the olallieberry pie at Linn’s, so we needed to check it out.

 Explore the Fiscalini Ranch Preserve